OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/creating-your-first-tenant.md

 ### Next steps

-In the following steps we willÂ [create a multi-tenant project](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/creating-your-first-multi-tenant-project.md) and thenÂ [deploy that project into the tenant's environment](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).
+In the following steps we will [create a multi-tenant project](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/creating-your-first-multi-tenant-project.md) and then [deploy that project into the tenant's environment](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md).